SLE-E3SM/SLE-E3SM.github.io/publications.md

 Zhang, T., S. F. Price, M. J. Hoffman, M. Perego, and X. Asay-Davis.
 2020: [Diagnosing the sensitivity of grounding line flux to changes in sub-ice shelf melting](https://www.the-cryosphere-discuss.net/tc-2020-12/). *The Cryosphere* (accepted).

+Watkins J., I. Tezaur, and I. Demeshko I. 2020: [A Study on the Performance Portability of the Finite Element Assembly Process Within the Albany Land Ice Solver](https://doi.org/10.1007/978-3-030-30705-9_16).
+In: van Brummelen H., Corsini A., Perotto S., Rozza G. (eds) *Numerical Methods for Flows.
+Lecture Notes in Computational Science and Engineering*, **132**, Springer, Cham., doi:10.1007/978-3-030-30705-9_16.